ppy/osu-wiki/news/2023/2023-07-16-changes-to-the-mappers-guild.md

   - Tier 2 ![silver icon](https://mappersguild.com/images/silver-small.png)
   - Tier 3 ![gold icon](https://mappersguild.com/images/gold-small.png)
   - Tier 4 ![platinum icon](https://mappersguild.com/images/platinum-small.png) (hardest, least common)
-- Depending on the quest's win condition, **multiple users can earn prizes for the same quest.**
+- Depending on the quest's win condition, **multiple users can earn prizes for the same quest**.
 - **Maps can be added to priority quests until the deadline is met or a prize-winner is selected.** This also depends on the quest's win condition!

 Just to give you a clearer idea of how these work, here's an example of a quest straight from the [**priority quests listing**](https://mappersguild.com/missions):